sofianadramiaskyline/dataminer-docs-connectors/connector/doc/ZTE_ZXDU.md

 The General page displays factory information of the device including the Serial Number, MAC Address, and Software Version.

-Via the **Factory Info Tables** page button, you can view tables with additional device information such as System Names, Release Dates, Control Platform Versions, and more.
+Via the **Factory Information Tables** page button, you can view tables with additional device information such as System Names, Release Dates, Control Platform Versions, and more.

+The **DC Information Tables** and **PFC Information Tables** page buttons present the user tables containing SMR sofrware versions and release dates.

 ### System Data